Blood and Tissue Fluid – Exchange and Transport Ep 11

 Tissue fluid surrounds the cells in a tissue.
 It is mainly water and dissolved substances, but very few proteins because most are too large to fit through the capillary walls.
 Let’s take a look at how tissue fluid is formed in capillary beds.

 A capillary bed is a network of capillaries in a tissue.
 Capillary beds provide a large surface area to deliver substances like oxygen and glucose to respiring cells.
-They also take away waste substances like carbon dioxide.
+They also take away waste substances like carbon dioxide and urea.
 Movement from the blood into tissue fluid happens by a clever system of pressure filtration.

-At the arteriole end of the capillary bed, oxygenated blood arrives at quite high pressure.
-The hydrostatic pressure (the pressure of the fluid) is higher in the capillaries than in the tissue, so fluid is forced out through the capillary walls into the tissue.
-The hydrostatic pressure gradually decreases as we move through the capillary bed because some of the fluid has left.
+At the arteriole end of the capillary bed, oxygenated blood arrives at high hydrostatic pressure due to the contraction of the ventricles.
+The hydrostatic pressure (the pressure of the fluid) is higher in the capillaries than in the tissue fluid, so water and small molecules (e.g. glucose) are forced out through the capillary walls into the tissue fluid.
+The hydrostatic pressure gradually decreases across the capillary bed because some of the fluid has left.
 This partly explains why blood is at lower pressure in veins compared to arteries.

 At the venule end, the blood has become deoxygenated because the oxygen has been delivered to the tissue.
-The fluid needs to get back into the blood otherwise the tissue would just constantly swell with fluid.
-There’s a different type of pressure going on at this end called oncotic pressure.
+Water needs to return to the blood otherwise the tissue would just constantly swell with fluid.
 This is all to do with osmosis.
 Remember that large plasma proteins can’t fit through the capillary walls, so there is a higher concentration of those in the blood compared to the tissue fluid.
 The concentration has become even higher at the venule end because some water has left the capillaries.
-That means that the water potential in the capillaries is lower than in the tissue, and water moves towards the area of lower water potential.
+That means that the water potential in the capillaries is lower than in the tissue fluid, and water moves towards the area of lower water potential.
 Water is drawn back into the blood by osmosis.

 Osmosis is not enough to get all of the lost fluid back into the capillaries, so any excess tissue fluid is drained away by the lymphatic system.
 Lymph vessels contain valves like veins, and drain into larger lymph vessels in the thorax which eventually drain back into the blood close to the heart.
 So the fluid still ends up back in the blood, it just takes an alternative pathway.
 The fluid in lymph vessels is called lymph, and also contains white blood cells and antibodies.